metabase/metabase/docs/installation-and-operation/commands.md

 ## `rotate-encryption-key new-key`

 Rotate the encryption key of a metabase database.
 The MB_ENCRYPTION_SECRET_KEY environment variable has to be set to the current key, and the parameter `new-key` has to be the new key. `new-key` has to be at least 16 chars.

-## `seed-entity-ids`

-Add entity IDs for instances of serializable models that don't already have them.

 ## `version`